its-ammu/Deploying-to-cloud/index.md

-🪜 Steps to deploy the Self study platform to cloud

-👩‍💻 Using a simple video streaming application since the project is not finished
+Here are the Steps to deploy the Self study platform to cloud.
+We will be Using a simple video streaming application since the project is not finished

 ## Installation